opencultureconsulting/psr-15/doc/files/src/QueueRequestHandler.php.txt

     /**
      * Return the current response to the client.
      *
-     * @param ?int $exitCode Exit code after sending out the response or NULL to continue *
+     * @param ?int $exitCode Exit status after sending out the response or NULL to continue *
+     *                       Must be in the range 0 to 254.
+The status 0 is used to terminate the program successfully.
+     *
      * @return void
      *